GerriaLeSure/grc-command-center/README.md

 # grc-command-center
-Enterprise-grade GRC platform for risk management, compliance automation, and vendor assessment.
+Enterprise-grade GRC platform for risk management, compliance orchestration, and vendor assessment.
 Built with React + TypeScript and FastAPI.

+Developed and documented by Gerria LeSure.